Chapter 2: Balance

 8. This adulation crowns the Hero as guardian of women and children.

-9. The Hero’s greatest strength lies in constancy: the defense of the known and the comfortable.
+9. The Hero’s greatest strength lies in constancy, defense of the known and the comfortable.

-10. This comfort breeds stasis, and stasis stifles innovation.
+10. Comfort breeds stasis, and stasis stifles innovation.

-11. The Villain, for all their scorn, excels at diagnosing the rot within the system.
+11. The Villain, for all their scorn, excels at diagnosing the rot within the system, and catalyzing course correction.

-12. Unfettered by dogma, they think from first principles and explore novel paths.
+12. Unfettered by dogma, villains think from first principles and explore novel paths.

-13. Free to err, they adjust course swiftly, each failure a lesson, each lesson a tool.
+13. Free to err, and adjust course swiftly.
+Each failure a lesson, each lesson a tool.

-14. Through their trials, both Villain and society grow more resilient.
+14. Following these trials, both Villain and society grow more resilient.

 15. Thus Hero and Villain are not merely foes but counterweights in civilization’s advance.

-17. In their tension lies the health, and the wealth, of every realm.
+20. In this tension lies the health, and the wealth, of every realm.

 Previous